 via Remodeling Image

 Back in the “old day”, granite kitchen counters were considered elite and you would commonly see them fitted into luxury mansions that belonged to the rich and famous.
-These days, everyone can enjoy the luxury regardless of budget as granite increases in popularity and, therefore, availability.
-They are usually sold through your own local fabricators, or at your local, bulky Home Depot or Lowe’s Home Improvement stores.
+These days, everyone can enjoy the luxury regardless of the budget, as granite increases in popularity and availability.

 Colors and Patterns